Centralization and Stability in Formal Constitutions: Restricting to Anonymous SCFs

 \begin{theorem} Limited to anonymous and monotone SCFs, in the pessimistic approach with arbitrary tie-breaking, no SCF is self-maintaining besides $f = 0$. \end{theorem} \begin{proof} \textit{Proof Sketch.} This repeats the same construction as in the general non-anonymous case: We fix $F$ to be some $v$ w.p. $1$, and consider $f'$ that has the same outcome as $f$ over $v$, but not elsewhere. \end{proof}

-\begin{theorem} Limited to anonymous and monotone SCFs, in the pessimistic approach with SQB tie-breaking, an SCF $f \neq 0$ is self-maintaining if and only if it is simple-majority in the case $n=3$. \end{theorem} \begin{proof} As we later see in the i.i.d. case, simple-majority rule is preferred over all other rules for (e.g.) the unbiased i.i.d. belief, even with SQB tie-breaking.
-Thus, it is left to show that simple-majority is self-maintaining if and only if $n=3$.
+\begin{theorem} Limited to anonymous and monotone SCFs, in the pessimistic approach with SQB tie-breaking, an SCF $f \neq 0$ is self-maintaining if and only if it is simple-majority in the case $n=3$. \end{theorem} \begin{proof} As we later see in the i.i.d. case (Theorem~\ref{thm:anonymous_iid}), simple-majority rule is preferred over all other rules for the unbiased i.i.d. belief with SQB tie-breaking.
+Thus, if we take unbiased i.i.d. to be the pessimistic belief, it rules out all rules other than simple-majority.
+It is left to show that simple-majority is self-maintaining if and only if $n=3$.

-If $n=3$, then simple-majority is the same as $3$-oligopoly, and Theorem~\ref{thm:entangled} shows $3$-oligopoly is self-maintaining in the pessimistic approach with SQB tie-breaking in the general case, so in particular this holds for all anonymous and monotone SCFs.
+If $n=3$, then simple-majority is the same as $3$-oligopoly, and Theorem~\ref{thm:entangled} shows $3$-oligopoly is self-maintaining in the pessimistic approach with SQB tie-breaking in the general case.
+In particular, this holds for all anonymous and monotone SCFs.